England qualify for World Cup: Pick your team for Russia 2018

 -

-Do you keep Joe Hart in goal?
+Who do you choose in goal?
 Is there a partner for Harry Kane?
 How can you nail that tricky midfield combination?

 England defeated Slovenia 1-0 on Thursday to qualify for the 2018 World Cup - but in many ways the hard work starts now.